cancel icon

 • Who do I contact with follow-up questions?

 Take notes during your appointment or ask permission to record key points.
 If you brought a family member or friend, ask them to help you write things down.
 Review your notes at home, discuss them with family, and write down any follow-up questions for your next appointment.
-Don’t hesitate to ring and clarify something you’re unsure about, that’s what your medical team is there for.
+Don’t hesitate to ring and clarify something you’re unsure about, as that’s what your medical team is there for.

-Staying active and informed
+Staying Active and Informed

 While you’re waiting for treatment or recovering from it, your consultant may recommend specific exercises or activities.
 Ask for clarity on what you can and cannot do, and ask for a physio referral if you’re unsure how to start.

-SABA Health Clinic
+How SABA Health Clinic Can Help

 Book Appointment